Creating a Meaningful Life Journey (& Remembering a Sports Milestone)

 When I do this “Nostalgia run”—when I lose myself in the transcendent combination of soul-stirring music and soul-liberating sprinting—alchemy occurs.
 The mundane world around me begins to fade away as if I’m on a bullet train moving farther and farther away from boring reality.
 The cold and gray Wisconsin winter, the weight of an impending workweek, and the banal distractions around me in the gym melt into a pool above which my spirit rises.
 My breath becomes stronger, my heart grows in confidence, and the top of my head gets light and tingly.
 Remember when you were really excited about something as a kid?
 Those wonderful butterflies that were corporeal in their effect on your stomach and smile and enthusiasm?
 It’s something like that.

-And as I ran harder that day, losing myself in the triumphant crescendos of Yanni and in the triumph of my own fitness accomplishment, Aaron Rodgers tossed a 5-yard TD strike to tight end Tyler Conklin for his 500th touchdown.
+And as I ran harder and harder that day, losing myself in the triumphant crescendos of Yanni and in the triumph of my own fitness accomplishment, Aaron Rodgers tossed a 5-yard TD strike to tight end Tyler Conklin for his 500th touchdown.

 History had been made!